AtlasGPT Brain

 Of physicians now use AI tools daily (2025)

 AtlasGPT occupies a uniquely powerful position in the rapidly expanding medical AI market.
-It is the only subspecialty-grade clinical AI platform covering 35 specialties, built by a world-renowned neurosurgeon, validated in peer-reviewed literature, and proven to lift diagnostic accuracy from 20% to 90% on complex NEJM cases — a 4.5× improvement that no competitor can match.
+It is the only subspecialty-grade clinical decision support platform covering 35 specialties, built by physicians for physicians, validated in peer-reviewed literature, and proven to lift diagnostic accuracy from 20% to 90% on complex NEJM cases — a 4.5× improvement that no competitor can match.

 The global AI in healthcare market is projected to grow from $36.67 billion in 2025 to $505.59 billion by 2033.
-AtlasGPT is positioned at the intersection of the two fastest-growing segments: clinical decision support and AI-powered diagnostics.
-While competitors fight for market share in the scribe/transcription space, AtlasGPT should own the Medical Intelligence category outright.
+AtlasGPT is positioned at the intersection of the two fastest-growing segments: clinical decision support and subspecialty intelligence.
+While competitors fight for market share in the scribe/transcription space, AtlasGPT should own the Clinical Intelligence category outright.

 This report synthesizes authentic physician sentiment, peer-reviewed clinical validation data, competitive benchmarking, and psychological audience analysis to arm the Meta advertising team with everything needed to convert the world's most skeptical, high-value audience: practicing physicians.